 Symptoms of Peripheral Neuropathy

-It can be difficult to detect peripheral neuropathy at first because the symptoms can be quite subtle in its early stages.
+It can be difficult to detect peripheral neuropathy at first because the symptoms can be quite subtle when the disorder starts.
 Since dogs and cats cannot tell their owners how they feel, they might display other behaviors to express their discomfort.
-Here are signs to look out for if you suspect your pet may be at risk of peripheral neuropathy:
+Please, be on the lookout for any of these behavioral tells if you suspect your pet may be at risk of peripheral neuropathy:

 Diagnosis of Peripheral Neuropathy

-To check whether your pet has peripheral neuropathy, the veterinarian will perform a thorough physical exam.
-They will also ask you about your animal’s past behaviors, medical history, and family medical history.
+Checking for peripheral neuropathy means that the veterinarian has to start with a physical exam.
+Then, be ready to answer several questions about your pet’s past behavior and medical history to best determine what can be going on.
 Afterward, the vet neurologist may perform a chemical blood profile, electrolyte panel, and urinalysis if there is a suspicion that your pet has peripheral neuropathy.

 Treatment for Peripheral Neuropathy

 Treatment depends on the cause of the issue.
-For example, animals who have suffered trauma will need to have their injuries tended to.
-If the neuropathy is a symptom a disease, that disease will need to be treated.
+For example, animals who have suffered trauma and now have to deal with this disorder will need to have their injuries tended to.
+If the neuropathy is a symptom of a disease, that disease will require proper treatment.
 Every animal is different, so treatment also depends on each patient’s unique needs.